Updated August 2017

 The Bell Super 2R MIPS

-wins our Top Pick Award for being the most versatile half-shell mountain bike helmet because it can convert from an extended coverage half-shell helmet to a light duty full-face helmet in under a minute.
-The Super 2R is the only one of its kind which we've tested so far.
+wins our Top Pick Award for being the most versatile half-shell mountain bike helmet.
+It can convert from an extended coverage half-shell to a light duty full-face helmet in under a minute.
+The Super 2R is the only one of its kind which we tested.
 Bell gave the Super 23 vents, yet it received the lowest score in our ventilation test.
 This isn't surprising since we scored it with the chin guard in place while none of the other helmets in this comparison have that level of coverage.
 The Super 2R is better ventilated than any full-time full-face helmet we know of.
-This helmet is aimed at the enduro rider who wants the extra ventilation of a half-shell for the climb and wants the added coverage of a full-face for the decent.
+This helmet is aimed at the enduro rider who wants the extra ventilation of a half-shell for the climb and wants the added coverage of a full-face for the descent.
 There are four models of the Super 2.
 The "R" models are sold with the chin guard while the models without the "R" are not.
 The two MIPS models have an extra layer of protection which is designed to limit forces applied to the brain in certain types of crashes.